Herdubreid/Celin.Query.POC/docs/README.md

 - `all` - All conditions must be satisfied.
 <pre><span style="color: #07a">all</span>(<i>conditions</i>,...)</pre>
-- `any` - Any of the conditions must be satisfied.
+- `any` - One condition must be satisfied.
 <pre><span style="color: #07a">any</span>(<i>conditions</i>,...)</pre>

 #### Example 1
 <pre><b>f4311</b> [<span style="color: #dd4a68;">group</span>(an8) <span style="color: #dd4a68;">sum</span>(aexp)]<span style="color: #07a"> all</span>(nxtr=400 dcto=OP uopn<>0)</pre>
-Total open OP orders with Next Status equal 400.
+Total extended amounts OP orders with Next Status equal 400.

 **Note:** The table prefix is default from the subject, which only works for tables.
 If the subject is business view, then the table prefix is required.